pablerass/talk-cd-as-code/README.md

-# Continuous Delivery inside repo
+# Continuous Delivery as code

-Talk about manage Continuous Delivery from files inside own repository
+Talk about manage Continuous Delivery from code inside sources repository.